miozilla/imagen/README.md

 ## Objective
-- To Generate image using text prompt
+- To generate image using text prompt
 - To leverage ImageGenerationModel.from_pretrained("imagen-3.0-generate-002")

 ## ImageGenerationModel : Imagen 3.0